On a July weekend in 2016, Hong Kong beaches were flooded with tonnes of plastic rubbish that arrived overnight without warning.

 * Repeat regularly

-We also want to make sure we communicate the problem with those who can meet us at the other end, so here are a few ways you can communicate this situation as disaster and get the ball rolling for official relief.
+We also want to make sure we communicate the problem with those who can meet us at the other end, so here are a few ways you can communicate this disaster and get the ball rolling for official relief.

 2. Send photos by email with the location — every message will be be followed up